 Bully Max asked us to dig a little deeper

-We offer reviews in different flavors.
-The Gold review is the first step in optimizing your website.
-Bully Max also had us do a second, more extensive review to find even more things to improve.
-Our review products have changed over time, but these days that second step would be the Platinum review.
+We offered reviews in different flavors.
+The Gold review was the first step in optimizing your website.
+Bully Max also had us do a second, more extensive review to find even more things to improve: the Platinum review.

 Here’s what their website looked like then, after a number of initial changes they did following our first review: